santosh-d3vpl3x/duckdb_extensions/extensions/duckdb_extension_spatial/README.md

 ## License

-`duckdb-extensions-spatial` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`duckdb-extension-spatial` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.